-Oklahoma defines a “Concealed handgun” as “a loaded or unloaded [handgun], the presence of which is not openly discernible to the ordinary observation of a reasonable person.3
+Oklahoma defines a “Concealed handgun” as “a loaded or unloaded [handgun] not openly visible to the ordinary observation of a reasonable person.”4

 Eligibility for Handgun License in Oklahoma

-As a “shall issue” state, Oklahoma requires the Oklahoma State Bureau of Investigation (“OSBI”) to issue a handgun license to any applicant who meets all of the conditions of eligibility for a handgun license.4 To be approved, a person seeking a handgun license must:5
+As a “shall issue” state, Oklahoma requires the Oklahoma State Bureau of Investigation (“OSBI”) to issue a handgun license to any applicant who meets all of the minimum qualifications to be eligible for a handgun license.5 To be approved, a person seeking a handgun license must:6

 - Be a citizen of the United States or a lawful permanent resident in the United States